 When we are aware of the connections we can make allowances for this.
 But if we are not conscious of the connections we can get caught up in these problems.
-Two recognised problems are physical illness caused by the mind (psychosomatic illness) and exaggerated fears of illness (somatisation).
+Probably all of us somatise at times, when our psychological distress shows up as physical symptoms.

 There is a growing list of health conditions where there is a recognised mind-body link.
-For instance chronic stress takes a big toll on the immune system which contributes to a wide range of illnesses.
+For instance chronic stress takes a big toll on the immune system, which in turn contributes to a wide range of illnesses.
 Such conditions include:

 Other examples are more subtle - anxiety, depression and grief can all cause physical symptoms which can be over-interpreted.
-There are many people who harbour secret fears of cancer or some other dreaded illness.
-Alternatively, they may fear they are a hypochondriac or going crazy.
+It is not unusual to harbour secret fears of cancer or some other dreaded illness.
+Alternatively, we may fear we are a hypochondriac or going crazy.
 Often it is just the mind-body signals getting a bit muddled (like the sea-sickness or stress examples).

-Such problems are often interwoven with anxiety or depression and associated with unprocessed grief, trauma, or abuse from the past.
+Mind-body issues are often interwoven with anxiety or depression and associated with unprocessed grief, trauma, or abuse.